rahafsb/Assignment3_209092196_208994616/README.md

 ### Results Overview:

 The results of the predictive performance comparison are detailed in the accompanying report (`report.pdf`).
 Key metrics like **macro AUC** demonstrate the impact of using two hidden layers compared to one.
-Additionally, insights into the TensorFlow/Keras implementation are also provided.
+Additionally, insights into the pyTorch implementation are also provided.

 For further details, please refer to the `report.pdf` included in this repository.